shader-slang/slang/docs/target-compatibility.md

 ## tex.GetDimensions

 tex.GetDimensions is the GetDimensions method on 'texture' objects.
 This is not supported on CUDA as CUDA has no equivalent functionality to get these values.
 GetDimensions work on Buffer resource types on CUDA.

+## SM6.5 Wave Intrinsics

+SM6.5 Wave Intrinsics are supported, but requires a downstream DXC compiler that supports SM6.5.
+As it stands the DXC shipping with windows does not.

 ## Tesselation